landmann/tips-and-tricks/README.md

 mkdir ~/.jupyter/custom
 vim ~/.jupyter/custom/custom.js
 ```
-Now, in vim, type `:set paste` and paste this
+Now, in vim, type `:set paste` and paste this at the end of the file:
 ```bash
 // Configure CodeMirror Keymap require([